How do I know if a record belongs to my ancestor?

 What happens when the source is light on details?

-When a record has sparse information, who often have to accumulate negative evidence.
-In other words, research the entire recordset to rule out the possibility that the entry does not pertain to anyone else in that time and place with the same name.
-Be careful, this research strategy is not always foolproof.
+When a record has sparse information, they often have to accumulate negative evidence.
+In other words, research the entire record set to rule out the possibility that the entry does not pertain to anyone else in that time and place with the same name.
+But, be careful.
+This research strategy is not always foolproof.

 Are there other research tips to keep in mind?

 Build a case for the evidence you have.

 If you can reasonably determine a record with the same name, birth date, and place (or other details) that match your ancestor, proceed in that direction.

 If you can’t prove the connection, then ignore the source.

 If you’re uncertain and can’t say the record matches or doesn’t, then keep working on your problem from different angles until you can decide.
 But, be warned, sometimes, you won’t be able to answer your question.

 Build A Case